 2 Table includes a selection from XanTec’s full PA sensor chip portfolio.

-3 Maximum immobilization capacities are based on capture from a 100 µg/mL solution of Protein A-purified, pooled rabbit IgG in PBS, with 1 µRIU corresponding approximately to 1 RU.
+3 Maximum immobilization capacities are determined based on the capture level from a 100 µg/mL solution of Protein A-purified, pooled rabbit IgG in PBS buffer, with 1 µRIU corresponding approximately to 1 RU.

-XanTec’s Protein AG (PAG) sensor chips are coated with a bioinert polycarboxylate matrix pre-functionalized with a recombinant 50.5 kDa Protein AG.
-This non-glycosylated variant combines four IgG-binding domains from Protein A and two IgG-binding domains from Protein G, providing high-affinity binding to the Fc region of all human IgG subclasses.
-In addition, it exhibits strong affinity for mouse IgG2a, IgG2b, and IgG3, as well as total IgG from cow, goat, sheep, rabbit, and other mammals.
+XanTec's PAGP, PAGD, and PAGHC sensor chips are coated with a bioinert polycarboxylate matrix pre-functionalized with recombinant 50.5 kDa Protein AG.
+This non-glycosylated Protein AG variant includes four IgG-binding domains derived of Protein A and two IgG-binding domains from Protein G, providing high-affinity binding to the Fc region of all human IgG subclasses.
+Additionally, it exhibits strong affinity for mouse IgG2a, IgG2b, and IgG3, as well as total IgG from other mammals including cow, goat, sheep, and rabbit.

-To ensure highly specific IgG binding, non-essential domains (e.g., cell wall-, cell membrane-, and albumin-binding regions) have been removed from the recombinant Protein AG.
-Nevertheless, due to its slightly hydrophobic character, some nonspecific binding may occur.
+To ensure highly specific IgG binding, non-essential domains—such as cell wall-binding, cell membrane-binding, and albumin-binding regions—have been removed from the recombinant Protein AG.
+Nevertheless, due to its slightly hydrophobic character, some nonspecific binding may still occur.
 The inclusion of blocking agents (e.g., BSA) and/or nonionic detergents (e.g., Tween) in the running buffer is therefore recommended to minimize background signals.
-XanTec’s PAG sensor chips are ready-to-use, enabling rapid assay setup without time-intensive surface optimization.

 Key features: